LUMC-BioSemantics/bind/fair-data-models/rna-seq-wp2/docs/single_cell.md

 # BIND-Models
 This module describes the data elements in the single-cell RNA sequencing .
 It specifically covers the data element in the table _DCDE Laboratory measurement_.
 This module is based on the EJP RD CDE semantic model module for _Disease diagnosis_ group [CDE-semantic-model/disease diagnosis](https://github.com/ejp-rd-vp/CDE-semantic-model/blob/master/docs/disease_diagnosis.md).
+Test

 <p align="center">
     <a href="../images/rdf/single-cell.png" target="_blank">